5 Content Promotion Techniques (and Tools to Help)

 - A downloadable PDF

 - An eBook

 I could continue but I think you get the idea.
-Don’t just create one piece of content, repurpose your message into various formats to appeal to a broader audience and expand your reach.
+Don’t stop at the creation of just one asset, experiment with repurposing content.
+Repackage your message into a variety of formats to appeal to a broader audience and expand your reach.

 And, don’t limit yourself to your own website.
 Repost content to suitable venues like LinkedIn, Medium and certain industry publications.
 Just be sure to use the rel=canonical tag (when needed) to avoid duplicate content issues.

 Finally, after some time has passed and the traffic has dissipated (this could be a year or even two years later), refresh the piece with updated quotes, statistics, links and information.
 And publish it again.

 4. Seek Cross-Promotional Opportunities

 One of the more natural (and cost-effective) ways to promote your content is to look for cross-promotional opportunities.
 The possibilities are endless.
 You can cross-promote content on your own website and across communication channels.
 Or, you can look for ways to work with other companies or industry influencers.